Out-of-order execution: Wide adoption

-PowerPC 604 (1995) was the first single-chip processor with execution unit-level re-ordering, as three out of its six units each had a two-entry reservation station permitting the newer entry to execute before the older.
-The re-order buffer capacity is 16 instructions.
-A four-entry load queue and a six-entry store queue track the re-ordering of loads and stores upon cache misses.
-HAL SPARC64 (1995) exceeded the re-ordering capacity of the ES/9000 model 900 by having three 8-entry reservation stations for integer, floating-point, and address generation unit, and a 12-entry reservation station for load/store, which permits greater reordering of cache/memory access than preceding processors.
-Up to 64 instructions can be in a re-ordered state at a time Pentium Pro (1995) introduced a unified reservation station, which at the 20 micro-OP capacity permitted very flexible re-ordering, backed by a 40-entry re-order buffer.
-Loads can be re-ordered ahead of both loads and stores.
+PowerPC 604 (1995) was the first single-chip processor with execution unit-level reordering, as three out of its six units each had a two-entry reservation station permitting the newer entry to execute before the older.
+The reorder buffer capacity is 16 instructions.
+A four-entry load queue and a six-entry store queue track the reordering of loads and stores upon cache misses.
+HAL SPARC64 (1995) exceeded the reordering capacity of the ES/9000 model 900 by having three 8-entry reservation stations for integer, floating-point, and address generation unit, and a 12-entry reservation station for load/store, which permits greater reordering of cache/memory access than preceding processors.
+Up to 64 instructions can be in a reordered state at a time.
+Pentium Pro (1995) introduced a unified reservation station, which at the 20 micro-OP capacity permitted very flexible reordering, backed by a 40-entry reorder buffer.
+Loads can be reordered ahead of both loads and stores.

-The practically attainable per-cycle rate of execution rose more as full out-of-order execution was further adopted by SGI/MIPS (R10000) and HP PA-RISC (PA-8000) in 1996.
-The same year Cyrix 6x86 and AMD K5 brought advanced re-ordering techniques into mainstream personal computers.
+The practically attainable per-cycle rate of execution rose further as full out-of-order execution was further adopted by SGI/MIPS (R10000) and HP PA-RISC (PA-8000) in 1996.
+The same year Cyrix 6x86 and AMD K5 brought advanced reordering techniques into mainstream personal computers.
 Since DEC Alpha gained out-of-order execution in 1998 (Alpha 21264), the top-performing out-of-order processor cores have been unmatched by in-order cores other than HP/Intel Itanium 2 and IBM POWER6, though the latter had an out-of-order floating-point unit.
 The other high-end in-order processors fell far behind, namely Sun's UltraSPARC III/IV, and IBM's mainframes which had lost the out-of-order execution capability for the second time, remaining in-order into the z10 generation.
 Later big in-order processors were focused on multithreaded performance, but eventually the SPARC T series and Xeon Phi changed to out-of-order execution in 2011 and 2016 respectively.